jevinskie/mDNSResponder/mDNSPosix/ReadMe.txt

   - mDNSNetMonitor
   - mDNSIdentify

-Type "sudo make install" to install four things: o mdnsd           (usually in /usr/sbin) o libmdns         (usually in /usr/lib) o dns_sd.h        (usually in /usr/include) o startup scripts (e.g. in /etc/rc.d)
+As root type "make install" to install six things: o mdnsd                   (usually in /usr/sbin) o libmdns                 (usually in /usr/lib) o dns_sd.h                (usually in /usr/include) o startup scripts         (e.g. in /etc/rc.d) o manual pages            (usually in /usr/share/man) o nss_mdns                (usually in /lib) o nss configuration files (usually in /etc)

+Once you've installed the files in their respective places, you need to start the daemon running, either by rebooting, or by running the startup script "/etc/init.d/mdns start" (the exact path may be different on your system).
-Once you've installed the header and the library, and started the daemon running, you can cd to the "Clients" folder and type "make".
+Then you can cd to the "Clients" folder and type "make".
 This builds a test client showing how to exercise all the major functionality of the daemon.